Cart Total: 0

 Recorded Functional Listening Evaluation Using Sentences fully digital downloadable product

-Download directly to phone, computer, or other media device: 4 pdf forms and 33 audio files $18.00 The link you will receive will be active for 3 clicks before it expires.
+Download directly to phone, computer, or other media device: 4 pdf forms and 33 audio files $18.00 This is for a license to access the FLE files for use by ONE individual to support his/her caseload only.
+The link you will receive will be active for 3 clicks before it expires.
 The license allows you to download the FLE files to up to 3 devices (phone, iPad, computer).
 THIS IS A LARGE COMPRESSED FILE and will take some time to download.
 You may want to do so at a relatively low traffic time on your internet connection.
-Interested in the Recorded FLE for your whole district or regional program? $99.00 This purchase provides your school district or regional program with unlimited downloads of FLE digital files for use by professionals in support of students within your school district/region.
+Interested in the Recorded FLE for your whole district or regional program? $99.00 This purchase provides your school district or regional program with access to the FLE digital files for use by professionals in support of students within your school district/region.
+When purchasing the district/regional version of the Recorded FLE Using Sentences it is common for districts to save the digital files to a DropBox folder or Google Docs so that all teachers of the deaf and educational audiologists can access the FLE files from any media device.
 Be sure to check out the professional development webcast.
 It is a great way to get your staff ‘all on the same page’ regarding how to administer and record FLE results.
-When purchasing the district/regional version of the Recorded FLE and webcasts via purchase order there is a discount on group webcast purchases.
-5 logins typically $90 discounted to $75, 10 logins discounted from $150 to $120.
-POs only!
-Not ready to purchase the Recorded FLE yet?
-How about just the forms?
-Download the response and summary forms only.
-If you order the CD or digital versions the forms are included.

 Note: In downloading the files that come with this product you are agreeing to abide by the terms of a limited use license, meaning it is only for use by you with your caseload.
 It is not legal to share downloaded files for others to use.

 See bottom for step-by-step instructions and YouTube videos on uploading the audio files to your media device.